hstiwana/vagrant-multi-master-kubernetes/README.md

-# vagrant-multi-master-kubernetes
+# vagrant-multi-master-kubernetes [HA]
-Vagrant CentOS based Multi-Master Kubernetes lab
+Vagrant CentOS based Multi-Master [HA] Kubernetes lab

 # NOTE 1: Vagrant and VirtualBox are required to use this lab.
 # NOTE 2: Please update "Vagrantfile" and "source_in_all.sh" script with your network settings.